davitJabushanuri/countries-database/README.md

 ### :house: Development

-- Add animations
+- Add functionality to search countries by currency, language, capital, region and sub region.
-- Add light theme
+- Add a map for each country

 ### 🤝 Contribution

 Your contributions are always welcome and appreciated.
 Following are the things you can do to contribute to this project.

 - **Report a bug**
-  If you think you have encountered a bug, feel free to report it [here](https://github.com/davitJabushanuri/advice-generator/issues).
+  If you think you have encountered a bug, feel free to report it [here](https://github.com/davitJabushanuri/countries-database/issues).
   <br/>
 - **Request a feature**
-  If you have a suggestion that would make this better, You can request for a feature [here](https://github.com/davitJabushanuri/advice-generator/issues) with the tag "enhancement".
+  If you have a suggestion that would make this better, You can request for a feature [here](https://github.com/davitJabushanuri/countries-database/issues) with the tag "enhancement".
   <br/>

 - **Create a pull request**